Blog /

 1. What is Knowledge-Based Authentication (KBA)?

-KBA is one of the oldest and most common authentication methods, relying on passwords or security questions to verify a user's identity.
-It’s simple and widely used, but in today’s security landscape, is it enough?
+KBA is one of the oldest and most widely-used methods, based on “something you know”, typically passwords or security questions to verify a user's identity.
+While simple and familiar, it’s increasingly insufficient on its own in today’s threat landscape.

 Why is it useful?
-It’s easy to implement, familiar to users, and doesn’t require extra devices or complex configurations.
+It’s easy to implement, requires no additional devices, and is universally understood by users.
 This makes it accessible for both businesses and users.

 Where does it fall short?
 Most people reuse passwords, making them a goldmine for hackers.
-A 2024 Keeper Security survey found that 41% of users worldwide reuse passwords across multiple accounts, while nearly 25% do so across 11 to 20+ sites.
 This means that if one password is exposed, multiple accounts are at risk.
 Phishing attacks, credential stuffing, and brute-force attempts exploit weak passwords.
-Security questions?
-Many answers are easy to guess or find on social media.
+Security questions are also weak, as answers can often be guessed or found online.

-Suitable for low-security applications or as a secondary layer in multi-factor authentication.
+Best for: Low-risk applications or as a supporting factor in multi-factor authentication.
 However, relying on KBA alone for sensitive data is like locking your door but leaving the key under the mat.

 2. What is Possession-Based Authentication?

-Possession-based authentication verifies a user’s identity through something they physically own, such as a one-time password (OTP) sent via SMS, a security key, or a mobile authentication app.
-Unlike passwords, which can be guessed or stolen, this method requires an external device, making it a stronger security layer.
+Possession-based authentication relies on “something you have”, such as a mobile device, security key, or authentication app.
+Unlike passwords, which can be guessed or stolen, this method requires an external device, making it a stronger authentication choice.

 Where does it fall short?
 Despite its benefits, SMS-based OTPs aren’t perfect.
 SIM-swapping attacks allow hackers to take over a user’s phone number, intercepting authentication codes.
 Delivery failures can also lead to frustration.
-As for hardware tokens, they’re great, but losing one means being locked out of your account.
+Hardware tokens can be effective but losing one means being locked out of your account.

 3. What is Inherence-Based Authentication (Biometrics)?

-Biometric authentication relies on unique physical or behavioral traits (like fingerprints, facial recognition, or voice patterns) to authenticate users.
-Unlike passwords or security tokens, which can be lost or stolen, biometrics rely on who you are, making them one of the most secure authentication methods available today.
+Biometric authentication relies on “something you are”, such as unique physical or behavioral traits (like fingerprints, facial recognition, or voice patterns) to authenticate users, making them one of the most secure authentication methods available today.

 Why is it useful?
-Biometrics are extremely difficult to forge and provide a seamless user experience, no need to remember passwords or carry extra devices.
-This makes it an attractive choice for mobile authentication, corporate security, and high-risk environments.
+Biometrics are extremely difficult to forge and provide a seamless user experience as there’s no need to remember passwords or carry extra devices.

 4. What is Multi-Factor Authentication (MFA)?

-Multi-Factor Authentication (MFA) enhances security by requiring users to verify their identity through two or more authentication methods, such as a password combined with an OTP or biometric verification paired with a security key.
-By adding extra layers of security, MFA makes it significantly harder for attackers to gain unauthorized access.
+Multi-Factor Authentication (MFA) enhances security by requiring users to verify their identity through two or more authentication methods, making it significantly harder for attackers to gain unauthorized access.

 5. What is Passwordless Authentication?

-Passwordless authentication eliminates the need for traditional passwords by allowing users to authenticate through device-based methods, such as magic links, FIDO2 security keys, or biometric verification.
+Passwordless authentication eliminates the need for traditional passwords, relying instead on device-based methods, such as magic links, FIDO2 security keys, or biometric verification.
 This approach enhances security and improves user experience by removing the risks associated with weak or reused passwords.

 How does it work?
-Instead of entering a password, users authenticate using a one-time link sent via email, a biometric scan, or a security key stored on their device.
-The system verifies the authentication method and grants access, reducing dependency on memorized credentials.
+Users authenticate using a one-time link sent via email, a biometric scan, or a security key stored on their device, reducing dependency on memorized credentials.

 Why is it useful?
-By eliminating passwords, this method reduces attack vectors like credential stuffing and phishing.
+By eliminating passwords, this method reduces attacks like credential stuffing and phishing.
 It also streamlines the login process, cutting down on failed login attempts and password reset requests.

 Where does it fall short?
 While passwordless authentication removes password-related risks, it’s not entirely foolproof.
 Magic links can be intercepted if email security is weak, and losing access to a registered device can lock users out.
 Businesses must offer secure recovery mechanisms to prevent these issues.